 Starchy foods like bread, rice, potatoes or pasta

 Protein foods like meat, fish, eggs or beans

 A dairy item, like cheese or yogurt

-- Vegetables or salad and a portion of fruit
+Vegetables or salad and a portion of fruit.

-So based on this, here are some simple, fast and delicious budget lunch ideas to bring new life to the dreaded school lunchbox.
-Warning: novelty plays a big part here!
+So based on this, here are 5 simple, fast and delicious budget toddler lunch ideas to bring new life to the dreaded lunchbox.

 Star Ham Sandwich with grapes, cheese chunks, and a banana.

 Ingredients: 2 slices of bread 10p, 30g Ham 15p, 50g of grapes 30p, 30g of cheese chunks 20p and a banana 17p.
+Total: 92p

-Cheese Sandwich kebabs, jelly, cucumber slices and banana.
+Cheese Sandwich kebabs, jelly, cucumber slices, and banana.

 Ingredients: 2 slices of bread 10p, 30g of cheese 20p, Jelly 8p, banana 17p and cucumber slices 10p.
+Total: 65p

-Triple decker crackers with ham and cheese slices, grapes, cucumber spirals and flapjack.
+Triple decker crackers with ham and cheese slices, grapes, cucumber spirals, and flapjack

 Ingredients: 9 crackers 5p, 30g of cheese 20p, 30g Ham 15p, 50g of grapes 30p, and cucumber slices 10p and flapjack slice 16p.
+Total: 96p

 Pizza toast, cheese and ham cocktail sticks, jelly and banana and cucumber chunks.

-Ingredients: 2 slices of bread 10p, 50g of cheese 28p, 30g Ham 15p, cucumber chunks 10p, banana 17p
+Ingredients: 2 slices of bread 10p, 50g of cheese 28p, 30g Ham 15p, cucumber chunks 10p, banana 17pTotal: 80p

 Cookie cutter cheese sandwich (mines a star), cucumber and grapes on sticks, ham slices and flapjack.

 Ingredients: 2 slices of bread 10p, cucumber chunks 10p, 50g of grapes 30p, 30g Ham 15p and flapjack slice 16p.
+Total: 81p

 These lunches are based on one child, but with the shopping list below, there’s no reason why you couldn’t all have the same lunch, minus the shaped bread if you want.